marlenebrs/MerAnO/README.md

 ## Installation

-Tested on Linux (???) and MacOs (version ???).
+Tested on Ubuntu (version 19.04) and MacOs (version 10.15) Tested with Python3.8, Python 3.7
-Tested with Python3.8

 ### Installation with pip